RICHMOND TERMINAL STATION UPGRADE

 Project Updates - 2016

-To progress with our rebuild project works it is necessary to conduct Out of Hours Works on the following days:
+To progress with our rebuild project works it is necessary to conduct Out of Hours Works on Tuesday, 13th December.
+Works will commence at 5am and finish at 6pm.

 For details on these works please refer to Out Of Hours Works notification.